1969 Rhodesian constitutional referendum: Declaration of republic

 A Bill to implement the new constitutional proposals was passed by the Legislative Assembly on 17 November, and was signed into law by Dupont on 27 November.
 Dupont's last duty as Officer Administrating the Government was to sign the proclamation of a republic on 2 March 1970.

 Following the declaration of the republic, Smith commented that "when we asked the Queen to accept us as an independent state, British politicians told her to answer "no" and we became a de facto republic... all that has happened now is that we have become a de jure republic".
 Dupont was sworn in as the first President under the new republican constitution, following its adoption in April 1970.

 When asked by an American journalist whether 2 March would be Rhodesia's "Fourth of July", he replied: "No... today isn't such a tremendous day.
-We made our decision to become republic quite a long time age and we are merely going through a process of formalisation.
+We made our decision to become republic quite a long time ago and we are merely going through a process of formalisation.
 Independence Day is our great day – the day of that unique breakaway from Britain."
 Instead, the third Monday in October was chosen as Republic Day, a public holiday.
 Although the Queen's Official Birthday had been retained as a public holiday following UDI, Commonwealth Day was dropped and replaced by Independence Day.